ethan-frost-xyz/tbpn-size-gong-analysis/README.md

-# TBPN Size Gong Analysisho
+# TBPN Size Gong Analysis

 A comprehensive audio event detection system using YAMNet to identify gong sounds in podcast episodes.
 Features a trained classifier with 99.3% accuracy and optimized batch processing.